 The price of an adult’s bike usually starts at £100.
 Children’s bikes are priced by wheel size and usually start at £40.

 This covers the price of the parts and labour.
-The refurbished bikes we sell all have new cables, chains, and cassettes/freewheels.
+The refurbished bikes we sell all have new brake cables as a minimum and often new brake pads, chain and cassette where necessary.
 Some bikes require more parts depending on the state they are in when donated.
-It can often take an experienced mechanic up to a full day to get the bike to a high quality standard.
+It can often take an experienced mechanic up to a full day to get the bike to a high-quality standard.

 When you buy from us, you can be sure of the quality, that’s because we’re approved by Revolve – Scotland’s national accreditation for organisations that sell quality refurbished and reconditioned goods.